 Manage a discussion board

-Channels control who can participate on the board (post, reply, and react), and can be open to groups, an organization, or the public.
-Channels are not groups but can contain them.
-In the discussion board workspace, board editors can update details and settings, and preview changes.
+Channels control who can participate on the board (post, reply, and react), and also control who can moderate when you set blocked words.
+Channels can be open to groups, an organization, or the public; they are not groups but can contain them.
+A channel can be applied to multiple discussions.

 In the workspace, select the Save button to save changes made on each pane before browsing to a different pane.